mparno/fenics-web/source/about/components.rst

 CBC.Block
 *********

+CBC.Block is a FEniCS/DOLFIN-based library for block operators, operator algebra and algebraic solvers.
+The library is implemented in Python and provides a simple interface for specifying block-partitioned problems and preconditioners, and solving them.

 Maintainers (in alpabetical order)
 ==================================

-Joachim Berdal Haga
+Joachim Berdal Haga, Kent-Andre Mardal

 Authors (past and present in chronological order)
 =================================================

-Joachim Berdal Haga
+Joachim Berdal Haga, Kent-Andre Mardal

 .. _about_components_cbcrans: